pitchmuc/adobe-analytics-api-2.0/docs/mcp_server.md

   }
 }
 ```

+`-cid` pins the Adobe Analytics `globalCompanyId` this server connects to.
+It's important to set explicitly here: without it (and without a `companyId` field in the config file), the server defaults to the first company your credential has access to, which may not be the one you expect if the credential can see more than one — see [Troubleshooting](#troubleshooting).

 3. Reload the window (`Developer: Reload Window`).
 In Copilot Chat, switch to **Agent** mode and open the tools picker (wrench icon) — `aanalytics2` tools should be listed and toggleable.